Capital One Case Interview: Complete Guide (2026)

 Interviewer: Your friend wants to make at least $200,000 in profit in the first year.

 Next, ask for a minute to organize your thoughts.
-Then lay out a framework that breaks the problem into clear buckets.
-For this case, the framework is straightforward.
+Then lay out a structure that breaks the problem into clear buckets.
+Most Capital One structures are simpler than the case interview frameworks you would build for a consulting case because the qualitative branches matter less.

 To determine whether our friend should open the mini-golf course, we need to calculate expected annual profit.
 That means estimating revenues and costs.